 Your Privacy is Important to Us

-Although NOVA Medical Exercise is not required to abide by HIPAA regulations, we take your privacy very seriously.
+Although Medical Exercise Academy (MDX Academy) is not required to abide by HIPAA regulations, we take your privacy very seriously.

 Individually identifiable health information is information, including demographic data that relates to:

 - the individual’s past, present or future physical or mental health or condition,

 - the provision of health care to the individual, or

 - the past, present, or future payment for the provision of health care to the individual,

 and that identifies the individual or for which there is a reasonable basis to believe it can be used to identify the individual.
 Individually identifiable health information includes many common identifiers (e.g., name, address, birth date, Social Security Number).